selinawww/work_example/README.md

-# work_example
+Developed a novel speculative decoding method leveraging advanced statistical sampling techniques, achieving faster inference and improved token acceptance rates while maintaining long-range consistency in LLM outputs.

-Developed a novel speculative decoding method utilizing advanced statistical sampling techniques, achieving faster inference and enhanced token acceptance rates while ensuring long-range consistency in LLM outputs.
+This code applies the algorithm to the Alpaca dataset.

-This code portion apply the algorithm on the Alpaca dataset.
+It includes both the original speculative sampling algorithm and the novel approach.
+Multiple experiments were conducted to evaluate and compare the results.
+For a detailed explanation of the algorithm and experimental findings, please refer to the accompanying report.